ulysseskan/moviescore/README.md

 ## tl;dr
-Gets movie ratings from IMDb and RottenTomatoes for a given movie
+Aggregate movie ratings for a given movie

 ## About
 Fork of https://github.com/JulienPezet/get_movie_score